 We are subject to fluctuations in currency exchange rates, and as we continue to expand internationally, we will become more exposed to such fluctuations.
 A portion of our operating expenses are incurred outside of the United States and denominated in foreign currencies.
 The strengthening of the U.S. dollar relative to foreign currencies in the twelve months ended December 31, 2022 increased the real cost of our platform for those customers paying in U.S. dollars outside of the United States, which could lead to the lengthening of our sales cycle or reduced demand for our platform.
 The fluctuations in currency exchange rates could increase the cost of expenses such as payroll, utilities, tax, and marketing expenses, as well as overseas capital expenditures.
 As we continue our international expansion, increased international sales may result in foreign currency denominated sales, increasing our foreign currency risk.
-Moreover, this continued expansion will increase operating expenses risk.
+Moreover, this continued expansion will increase operating expenses incurred outside the United States and denominated in foreign currencies.
+To date, we have not entered into any hedging transactions in an effort to reduce our exposure to foreign currency exchange risk.
 While we may decide to enter into hedging transactions in the future, the availability and effectiveness of these hedging transactions may be limited and we may not be able to successfully hedge our exposure, which would adversely affect our business, financial condition, and results of operations.